jaydenseric/graphql-http-test/readme.md

 ## CLI

+### Command graphql-http-test

-The `graphql-http-test` command tests that a GraphQL server at a given URI implements the [test schema](#constant-schema) and complies with the GraphQL HTTP spec.
+The `graphql-http-test` command tests that a GraphQL server at a given URI is [GraphQL HTTP spec](https://github.com/APIs-guru/graphql-over-http) compliant.
 It outputs test results to `stdout` and `stderror` accordingly, and exits with status `1` if tests failed.

 It implements the function [`graphqlHttpTest`](#function-testgraphqlhttp) and has one argument; the GraphQL server URI.